 DSE works to improve early intervention and education for children with Down syndrome everywhere.
-We support scientific research and provide evidence-based resources and services to help over 100,000 parents and professionals in over 170 countries each year.
+We support scientific research and provide evidence-based resources and services to help over 120,000 parents and professionals in 170 countries each year.

 DSE transforms the lives of young people with Down syndrome by improving understanding of their learning needs and by helping families and professionals to provide effective support, early intervention and education.
 Our goal is to improve outcomes for all children with Down syndrome, helping them to lead more independent, productive and fulfilling lives.

-Our research strategy focuses on developmental and cognitive research designed to identify interventions that improve speech, language and communication skills, enhance cognitive development, raise levels of achievement in literacy and numeracy, and support effective inclusion.
+Our research focuses on human developmental and cognitive research designed to identify how best to improve speech, language and communication skills, enhance cognitive development, raise levels of achievement in literacy and numeracy, and support effective inclusion.
 DSE is a recognized leader in this field with a successful track record spanning more than 30 years.